Get Started with EDA

 But wait, there’s more!
 EDA also keeps track of students’ program and course enrollments.
 Want to know how many classes a student has left before they can complete their degree?
 Want to find out how many first-year students are enrolled in the English program?
 You can do all that and more with EDA.

-For the rest of this unit, we spend time getting all the logistics out of the way—signing up for EDA, logging in, finding resources, and so on.
+For the rest of this unit, we spend time getting all the logistics out of the way—signing up for EDA, finding resources, and so on.
 Then we dive right into the data architecture to show you what makes EDA so valuable.
+Ready?
+Let’s get to it.

-- Go to the Salesforce.org Education Data Architecture (EDA) Trial Page.
+- Click here to open the Education Data Architecture (EDA) Trial Page.

 As you follow along and learn more about Salesforce and EDA, you might get the itch to explore some more on your own.
-Salesforce.org provides several free resources for education users.
+Salesforce.org provides several free resources for education admins.

-The greatest of these resources is the Power of Us Hub—Salesforce.org’s vibrant online community.
-In the Hub, your fellow education admins and developers discuss all questions great and small.
+The greatest of these resources is the Trailblazer Community—Salesforce's vibrant online community.
+In the Trailblazer Community, your fellow education admins and developers discuss all questions, great and small.
 It’s the place to be if you work for an educational institution using Salesforce.
-In the words of Joanna Iturbe, Director of CRM Strategic Initiatives, University of Colorado Boulder, “You get out of the community what you put into it, that’s why I believe it’s so important to contribute.
+In the words of Joanna Iturbe, Enterprise CRM Functional Director, University of Colorado Boulder, “You get out of the community what you put into it, that’s why I believe it’s so important to contribute.
 Not only are you able to get and give support and answers, but you end up building an incredibly valuable network of colleagues and even friends!”

 - Questions and answers on virtually everything related to Salesforce and education